Drink You Away: Commercial

-Following Timberlake's performance at the Country Music Association Awards, for the issue dated November 21, 2015, the song sold 76,000 digital copies and appeared at number five on the US Hot Digital Songs chart.
+Following Timberlake's performance at the Country Music Association Awards, for the issue dated November 21, 2015, the song sold 76,000 digital copies and appeared at number six on the US Hot Digital Songs chart.
 It has since peaked at number 5.
 For the chart dated February 6, 2016, the song debuted at number 60 on Billboard's Country Airplay chart and climbed 38–36 on the Mainstream Top 40 radio airplay chart.
 The single is his 26th entry on the latter as a solo artist.
 It has also peaked at number 17 on the US Hot R&B/Hip-Hop Songs chart.
 As of May 2016, it has sold 609,085 copies in the United States.

 "Drink You Away" also peaked at number 85 on the Canadian Hot 100 chart.
 In South Korea, following the release of the parent album, the song sold 2,358 digital copies and peaked at number 96 on the Gaon Digital Chart.